Sriniha/cardiac-attack-prediction/README.md

 2. Store the files index.html and index2.txt in a folder named templates.
 3. Now the code of whole project should be stored in a single folder named cardiac project.

+The code for the process below is in model.ipynb and in app.py

 Step-by-Step process

 Step-1: First, all the packages are imported into jupyter notebook, where the actual model is going to be created, like pandas, numpy, seaborn, plotly.express, matplotlib.pyplot, pickle and from sklearn.model_selection import train_test_split.